Ada-Developers-Academy/core-unit-2/deployment/deployment.md

 ## Deploy to the Production Environment

-Beyond the "development environment" and the "test environment," we can introduce a third "production environment."
-This production environment refers to the environment that runs our deployed, released application.
+The _production_ environment is like Aleesha's main stage!
+It refers to the environment that runs our deployed, released application.
+This is where all our hard work gets made available to actual users!

 ### !end-callout